If you are looking for a simple immunity-boosting chicken soup for kids, you are in the right place.

 - vegetable oil as required

-4. Now add all the whole spices and powdered spices and mix in well.
+- Now add the ginger, whole spices and powdered spices and mix in well.

-5. Add 4 cups water and pressure cook for 2-3 whistles.
+- Add 4 cups water, salt and pressure cook for 2-3 whistles.
 If you are not using a pressure cooker let the soup boil on a slow simmer for at least 30-40 minutes.

 You can either separate the chicken pieces from the soup and have clear chicken soup, or you can shred the chicken into tiny bite-size pieces and mix into the soup for a fuller meal.